Clark Newton, WalletHub Credit Card Analyst

 @aprwizard9

-The Chase Sapphire Reserve 5/24 rule is not real, at least not right now, according to what a Chase representative said over the phone.
+No, the Chase Sapphire Reserve 5/24 rule is not real.
+Chase doesn’t implement a 5/24 restriction for any credit card application.
 The rule is a rumor, based on reality, that has circulated online and is talked about on many third-party sites.
 Supposedly, if you’ve opened 5 credit cards from any issuer in the past 24 months, you’ll automatically be denied for any new Chase card you apply for.
 Language to that effect briefly appeared on Reserve’s application in 2016, but Chase removed it the same year.

 Here’s what matters more than the Chase Sapphire Reserve 5/24 rule:

 - Credit standing.
 Your credit report and credit score are very important for approval.
-You’ll need excellent credit for Sapphire Reserve, which means a score of 750+ is ideal.
-And you’ll want your credit report to be in top shape, showing on-time payments and low utilization.
+You’ll need excellent credit for Chase Sapphire Reserve, which means a score of 750+ is ideal.
+You’ll also want your credit report to be in top shape, showing on-time payments and low utilization.

 - Income.
-You must be able to afford both the card’s $450 annual fee and your minimum monthly payments.
+You must be able to afford both the card’s $795 annual fee and your minimum monthly payments.
 Those payments could be pretty pricey, considering the lowest credit limit anyone will get is $10,000.
-So you’ll need some source of income, even if it’s not from a job.
+So, you’ll need some source of income, even if it’s not from a job.
 Assets also count.

 - Debt.
 Issuers look at both your income and your debt to see how much you can afford to spend on new credit cards.
 Paying down debts gives you a better chance of approval.